Goldinteractive/fe-cli/README.md

 #### Copy

+A facade must configure the assets which shall be copied upon setup.

-These lists are regex!
-So make sure to escape where required...
+> The entries of the lists are treated as regex!
+So make sure to escape where required.

+> All files are tested against these lists, so the file `/package.json` will be checked as `package.json`

 ```
 {
-    // exclusive
+    // XOR (only one of both)
-    "whiteList" | "blackList": ["globs"],
+    "whiteList" | "blackList": ["regex"],

     // optional -> copy only if it does not exist yet
-    "preserveList": ["globs"]
+    "preserveList": ["regex"]
 }
 ```

 #### Dependencies

-Read and parse package.json, extend where required
+The `build` script automatically generates the `dependencies` and `devDependencies` section of the given manifest.

+On installation it will match the given dependencies and install the ones which are missing.

 #### Merge

+Merge specific snippets of a file

 > this is not yet implemented!